Fertmeneses/coding_challenge_bottle_sets/README.md

 The Github repository includes several files:

-- **'Challenge_Description.txt'**: this plain file includes the problem description, task, examples and constrains.
+- **'Challenge_Description.txt'**: this file includes the problem description, task, examples and constrains.
 You will also find them further in this website.

 - **'codes/challenge.py'**: this Python file is where you have to **implement your solution**.
 Only modify the section marked as '# Implement your code here'.
 The rest of the script runs your solution against the test cases.

-- **'codes/test_cases.py'**: this script evaluates your solution using many (hidden) test cases and **returns your success rate** (e.g. "20% of the test cases were successful").
+- **'codes/test_cases.py'**: this Python script evaluates your solution using hidden test cases and **returns your success rate** (e.g. "20% of the test cases were successful").
 You don't need to use this file.

 - **'codes/FM_solution.py'**: this file contains **my own solution**.
-Later I explain how to run it if you want to test it and play around.
+Later I'll explain how to run it if you want to test it and play around.

+In order to take this challenge, **download the 'codes' folder to your computer**, and follow the instructions below.

 ### Running your solution